sheshagiri018-sys/legendary-winner/README.md

 This website is inspired by **Formula 1 racing aesthetics**, focusing on:

-* 🔴 Red racing UI theme
+* 🔴 Red racing UI theme.
-* 🏎️ Speed and motion-based animations
+* 🏎️ Speed and motion-based animations.
-* 🏁 Track-inspired layouts
+* 🏁 Track-inspired layouts.
-* ⚡ High-energy transitions
+* ⚡ High-energy transitions.
-* 🧭 Dynamic scrolling experience
+* 🧭 Dynamic scrolling experience.

 The goal was to make the portfolio feel like a **fast-moving digital racing experience** rather than a static website.